maotar/FreeVirtualInstrumentList/README.md

 ## Keys and Synths

+- [Sonixinema - Piano Textrures - Kontakt](https://www.sonixinema.com/products/piano-textures) - Piano Textures is a free virtual instrument for Kontakt featuring an intimately recorded Upright Piano which has been twisted, mangled and warped in to a wide array in cinematic sounds.
 - [Soniccouture - Music Box - Kontakt Player](https://www.soniccouture.com/en/products/p43-music-boxes/) - Two original music boxes: all such devices work on the same principle of triggering metal tines using a notated melody, either as punched paper or an embossed metal cylinder.
 - [KLANG - Lost in thoughts - Kontakt/Ableton](https://klang.cologne/klang21_free.php) - As soon as you play the first notes your thoughts drift off into another world.
 It's mainly a JUNO 60 saw pad with a wonderful reverse texture and a grain pad